Research · 2026 Edition · The SBC Research Report

 0

 companies where annual SBC exceeded total revenue.
-Mostly recent IPOs absorbing first-year grant amortization.
+Many are recent IPOs absorbing first-year grant amortization.

 Median Company